 6. Celebrate your progress, even if it's small.

 When you remain committed to your recovery journey, be sure to reward yourself in healthy ways.
-For example, if you use Soberlink in your treatment plan, use the system’s Advanced Reporting feature to track testing data so you can monitor your progress.
-Once you’ve hit a month of sobriety, as indicated on the reports using green dots, consider rewarding yourself with a nice dinner or new desirable clothing item.
+For example, if you use Soberlink in your treatment plan, the system’s Advanced Reporting feature organizes testing data so you can easily monitor your progress and celebrate recovery milestones.
+Once you’ve hit a month of sobriety, as indicated on the reports using green dots, consider rewarding yourself with a nice dinner or a piece of clothing you’ve had your eye on.
 Accountability during recovery is no easy feat and should be rewarded appropriately whenever possible.

 7. Share your successes with others.

 Perhaps it’s in group at an addiction treatment facility.
 Or maybe it’s while speaking at a recovery meeting or conversing with a family member or friend.
 Sobriety and remaining accountable require a forever effort, so it can be motivating to hear someone say, “this is what worked for me today.”
-Sharing your success with others can be mutually beneficial—that’s why it’s often referred to as an accountability or recovery “circle.”
+Sharing your success with others in your support system can be mutually beneficial.
+That’s why it’s often referred to as an accountability or recovery “circle.”

 Whether you are under the care of a clinician for addiction treatment or getting sober on your own, maintaining sobriety is hardly an easy task.
 Fortunately, strengthening personal accountability can be the key to successful, ongoing, and sustained substance abuse recovery.
 To help improve accountability in recovery, consider utilizing Soberlink – the Gold Standard in remote alcohol monitoring.